daiquocnguyen/QGNN/README.md

 ## Usage

 ### News
-- November 02, 2020: The [extended abstract](https://github.com/daiquocnguyen/QGNN/blob/master/2020_QGNN.pdf) has been accepted to the NeurIPS 2020 Workshop on Differential Geometry meets Deep Learning (DiffGeo4DL).
+- November 02, 2020: The extended abstract of our paper has been accepted to the NeurIPS 2020 Workshop on Differential Geometry meets Deep Learning (DiffGeo4DL).

 ### Requirements
 - Python 	3.7